Daniel-Lomeland/Excel_Kickstarter_Analysis/readme.md

 - Conditional formatting to highlight different campaign states.
 - Conditional formatting of level of success achieved.
 - Separated Category and Sub-Category into two separate columns.
-- Converted using Unix timestamps into an easier to read format.
+- Converted dates using Unix timestamps into an easier to read format.

 # Success by Category